Clayton, Victoria: European history

 Clayton's rural lands and relative proximity to Melbourne attracted two institutions at the turn of the century: the Talbot Colony for Epileptics on land later occupied by Monash University, and a Women's Convalescent Home.
 Apart from that, in 1900 the community consisted of farms, three hotels, two churches, a tennis court and a few shops.
 Market gardens, fruit growing and a municipal abattoir were the leading industries.

 The 1960s saw the rapid disappearance of market gardens as urbanisation and industry advanced.
 At the western edge of Clayton the Oakleigh High School had been opened in 1955 and a second primary school was opened next year at Clayton South.
 Clayton East Post Office opened in 1958 (and closed 1979).

-Melbourne's second metropolitan university, Monash, was opened at Clayton in 1961.
-Monash is now Australia's largest university.
+Monash University, Melbourne's second metropolitan university, was opened at Clayton in 1961, and has since grown to become Australia's largest university.
 Primary schools at Westall and Clayton West opened in 1961 and 1962, and high schools at Westall and Monash (Clayton North) in 1963 and 1965.
-In the early sixties Clayton Technical School was opened (Mr Warby inaugural Principal) at the northern end of Browns Rd Clayton, and had pupils attend from wide and far.
-It had a Science wing and Woodwork and Metalwork workshops, as well as providing studies of the main matric curriculum, however, it was only up to 5th form (year 11).
-To complete Matric students mainly transferred to the Oakleigh High School for the last year of studies.
-At its peak attendance would have been over 1000 male pupils.
-It was closed sometime in the 1980s.
-The only piece of land left from where the school once stood, is now titled Fregon reserve.
-In 1971 the Catholic bishops of Victoria and Tasmania purchased land adjacent to Monash University to house their seminary, Corpus Christi College.
-The seminary was moved to Carlton in 1999, and the site now serves as a conference centre.
+In the early 1960s Clayton Technical School opened at the northern end of Browns Road. and its peak attendance was over 1,000 male students.
+It closed in the 1980s and remnants of the site now form part of Fregon reserve.
+Corpus Christi College, a former Roman Catholic seminary was established in 1971, operated until 1999, and the site now serves as a conference centre.

-Numerous factories, including Volkswagen (later became the Datsun/Nissan plant), Wilke Printing, Robert Bosch GmbH and Repco were opened after the Second World War.
+Numerous factories opened after World War II, including Volkswagen (later became the Datsun/Nissan plant), Wilke Printing, Robert Bosch GmbH and Repco.
 Clayton South and Westall are closer to the sandbelt areas, with the Spring Valley Golf Club, The Grange Reserve and Heatherton Park.
 Sanitary landfill sites occupy former sand quarries.

-While the local community was formerly a part of the now defunct City of Oakleigh local council, in 1995 the municipality became the south-western corner for the City of Monash.
+The suburb formed part of the now defunct City of Oakleigh local council and, in 1995, the municipality became part of the south-western corner within the City of Monash.

+Heritage listings

+The following places in Clayton are listed on the Victorian Heritage Register: